hrosicka/hrosicka/README.md

 - [**Cat Guru:**](https://github.com/hrosicka/CatGuru) Bored?
 Ask Cat Guru for a random cat fact and be amazed!
 Based on Cat Facts API.
 - [**Dog Diary:**](https://github.com/hrosicka/DogDiary) Woof!
 This app is a paw-some way to see adorable doggos and discover fun facts about their feline friends.
 Based on Cat Facts API and Dog API.
 - [**Determinant:**](https://github.com/hrosicka/Determinant) Attention, mathematicians!
 Finally, a matrix determinant calculator that won't let you down.
-- [**NameChallenge:**](https://github.com/hrosicka/NameChallenge) How well can you guess someone's gender just from their name?
+- [**Name Challenge:**](https://github.com/hrosicka/NameChallenge) How well can you guess someone's gender just from their name?
 This snappy little game serves up random names and lets you put your intuition to the test.
 Based on Genderize.io API.
 - [**Czech Population Estimation:**](https://github.com/hrosicka/CzechPopulationEstimation) Hop aboard our pandas time machine and journey through the Czech Republic's population data.
 - [**Simple Selenium Example:**](https://github.com/hrosicka/SimpleSeleniumExample) Lazy?
 Automate Python website interactions with Selenium and Chrome webdriver - work smarter, not harder!
 - [**Java Calculator Galaxy:**](https://github.com/hrosicka/JavaCalcGalaxy) Looking for fun with programming and calculators?
 Then you're in the right place!
 This repository contains a collection of simple calculators in Java, perfect for beginners who want to dive into the world of programming.